 We understand that IVF is expensive and it is unfortunate that most insurance companies in Virginia do not offer coverage.
-We are hopeful that this will change in the near future and insurance companies will be mandated to cover IVF as is the case in many other East Coast states, such as Maryland, New Jersey, New York, Rhode Island, and Massachusetts.
-Until that time, we understand that this creates a difficult burden financially on many of our couples.
+We are hopeful that this will change in the near future and insurance companies will be mandated to cover IVF as is the case in many other East Coast states, such as Maryland, Rhode Island and Massachusetts.
+Until that time we understand that this creates a difficult financial burden on many of our couples.

-The idea is if you elect to participate in the IVF Success or Refund Program you pay more than you would for a single cycle but you are guaranteed to have 4 completed IVF treatments for that one price and if you are not successful after the 4th attempt then your money is refunded 100%.
-We define success the same way you do- bringing home a baby.
+The idea is if you elect to participate (and are accepted) in the IVF Success or Refund Program you pay more than you would for a single cycle but you are guaranteed to have 6 completed IVF treatments for that one price and if you are not successful after the 6th attempt then your money is refunded 100%.
+We define success the same way you do- bringing home a baby

 Pricing for IVF Success or Refund Program: